 Asthma COPD Lung function tests DLCO Normal (or slightly elevated).
 Often reduced.
-Arterial blood gases Normal between exacerbations May be chronically abnormal between exacerbations in more severe forms of COPD Airway hyperresponsiveness (AHR) Not useful on its own in distinguishin favor asthma ng asthma from COPD, but higher levels of AHR Imaging .67 High resolution CT Scan Usually normal but air trapping and increased bronchial wall thickness may be observed.
+Arterial blood gases Normal between exacerbations May be chronically abnormal between exacerbations in more severe forms of COPD Airway hyperresponsiveness (AHR) Not useful on its own in distinguishing favor asthma ng asthma from COPD, but higher levels of AHR Imaging High resolution CT Scan Usually normal but air trapping and increased bronchial wall thickness may be observed.
 Low attenuation areas denoting either air trapping or emphysematous change can be quantitated; bronchial wall thickening and features of pulmonary hypertension may be seen.
-Inflammatory biomarkers c.O.
-Test for atopy (specific IgE and/or skin prick tests) Modestly increases probability of asthma; not essential for diagnosis Conforms to background prevalence; does not rule out COPD FENO A high level (>50 ppb) in non- Usually normal. smokers is associated with Low in current smokers. eosinophilic airway inflammation Blood eosinophilia Supports diagnosis of eosinophilic airway inflammation May be present in COPD including during exacerbations Sputum inflammatory cell analysis Role in differential diagnosis is not e established in large populations
+Inflammatory biomarkers DIS Test for atopy (specific IgE and/or skin prick tests) Modestly increases probability of asthma; not essential for diagnosis Conforms to background prevalence; does not rule out COPD FENO A high level (>50 ppb) in non- smokers is associated with eosinophilic airway inflammation Usually normal.
+Low in current smokers.
+Blood eosinophilia Supports diagnosis of eosinophilic airway inflammation May be present in COPD including during exacerbations Sputum inflammatory cell analysis Role in differential diagnosis is not e established in large populations